abjer/sds/src/content/page/practical.md

   - Report (.pdf file)
     - The style should be like a light written research article (brief literature review, references to methods etc.)
     - Grading will be based on this report but process should be document in Jupyter Notebook.
-    - The following maximum number of pages (normalsider): 1 pax: 12 pages, 2 pax: 16 pages, 3 pax: 20 pages, 4 pax: 24 pages.
+    - The following maximum number of pages (normalsider):
+      - 3 members, 20 pages;
+      - 4 members, 24 pages.
   - Documentation in Jupyter Notebook (.ipynb file)